Matrix030/SteamLensAI/README.md

 Topic Assignment using seed-values (Theme based categorization) and sentence-transformers
  > 1.2M reviews in 2 minutes, 30 seconds

-Summarization (Heirarchical Summarization) based on the now categorized data from the previous step:
+Summarization (Heirarchical Topic Based Summarization) based on the now categorized data from the previous step:
  > 1.2M reviews in 8 minutes

 The following are the Execution Time Metrics for the above mentioned data: